CSB5/driver_evaluation/README.md

 ### Concordance with gold standard
 The methods were evaluated on how well their patient-specific predictions identified cancer driver genes at the patient level based on three standard measures: precision, recall and the F1 score that combines both precision and recall using the same gold standard as for the cohort based evaluation.

-The following files contain the evaluation result using the top 5 predictions (similar files are also available for the top 3 and top 10 predictions):
+The following files contain the evaluation results using the top 5 predictions (similar files are also available for the top 3 and top 10 predictions):

 - **sample_precision_RANK_5.dat:**
 	Matrix (column: method, row: sample ID) where a cell represents the precision